By-Laws of The Watch Hill Memorial Library & Improvement Society

 Section 1.
 The officers of the Society shall be a President, a First and Second Vice President, a Treasurer, a Recording Secretary, a Corresponding Secretary, and an Assistant Secretary Treasurer.
 These officers shall be elected by the members at the Annual Meeting of the Society to serve two years or until their successors are elected and installed.

 Section 2.
 There shall be a Nominating Committee, consisting of three members appointed by the President on or before the July meeting of the Society.
 This Committee shall prepare a list of nominees, said nominees to be members of the Society in good standing and willing to serve if elected.
-This list of nominees shall then be mailed to the entire membership two weeks prior to the Annual Meeting of the Society.
+This list of nominees shall then be mailed or electronically distributed to the entire membership two weeks prior to the Annual Meeting of the Society.